M1ke324/Bios_Qemu/README.md

     Assemble source files

 - `run`
-    Launches the built image in QEMU for testing.
+    Launches the built image in QEMU.

 - `debug`
     Starts QEMU with debugging options.
-Qemu opens a port on :1234 for gdb debugging and wait
+Qemu opens a port on :1234 for gdb debugging and wait.
+It aslo print a log of the code execute by the machine and the read/write operations on the vga registers.

 - `clean`
     Remove bios.bin, logfiles and build files.